 The Closure of the Holden Factory in Australia

-What Happened to GM Australia and Why?
+What Happened to Holden in Australia and Why?

 The closing of the Holden factory in Australia marked a significant turning point in the country's automotive history.